tieraid-app/eurneffyse-tieraid-app.github.io/README.md

-# eurneffyse-tieraid-app.github.io
+# EURneffy SE @ tieraid
-EURneffy SE @ tieraid
+Do not edit anything on this page, it is automatically cloned from tieraid main app